Vmobile

 Vmobile was a Nigerian mobile phone network provider with close to a million subscribers in 2004.
 The company was previously owned by Econet Wireless Nigeria, but after a shareholder dispute was purchased (for a month) by Vodacom of South Africa.
-The Vodacom deal was short lived, and the operator soon thereafter began trading as VMobile Nigeria, owned by Vee Netoworks Limited.
-The name Vee was based on Vee from Vodacom, after Vodacom pulled out of the deal.
+The Vodacom deal was short-lived, and the operator soon thereafter began trading as VMobile Nigeria, owned by Vee Networks Limited.
+The name Vee was based on Vee from Vodacom after Vodacom pulled out of the deal.
 Vodacom's South African staff was retained by the Nigerian Investors, to run the now called VMobile network.
-Willem Swart was appointed as CEO, with a number of previous Econet staff as directors.
+Willem Swart was appointed as CEO, with several previous Econet staff as directors.